 With an IT infrastructure security audit, you can also identify areas where you may need to place more budget, but equally, areas that you can cut back.
-You’ll ensure that your IT team has the necessary tools to protect your data and networks, and the audit itself can serve as a point of reference for employees to ensure that they are working in line with company best practice.
+You’ll ensure that your IT team has the necessary tools to protect your data and networks, and the audit itself can serve as a point of reference for employees to ensure that they are working in line with company best practices.
 It’s a multi-serving tool for the whole business!

-Your IT audit should identify any potential problems inhibiting business operations, and provide a clear method to follow to address these issues as they arise.
-It’s essential to make sure that your business has procedures in place to resume normal business operations quickly after an attack on your system, or if, for any reason, you’re not able to get into the office.
+Your IT audit should identify any potential problems inhibiting business operations and provide a clear method to follow to address these issues as they arise.
+It’s essential to make sure that your business has procedures in place to resume normal business operations quickly after an attack on your system or if, for any reason, you’re not able to get into the office.
 All employees should be aware of this business continuity plan and know where to access it.

 Given the current circumstances, where most of the UK workforce is working from home, it’s more important than ever to incorporate cloud computing and mobile technology into your IT audit.
 Ensure that you include reflections on the following: